-The ForwardHealth Update Summary is distributed on a monthly basis and contains an overview of Updates published that month.
-Providers with a ForwardHealth Portal account will be notified through their Portal mailbox when the Update Summary is available on the Portal.
-Providers without a Portal account will receive a paper copy of the Update Summary unless they have opted out of receiving paper publications.
+The ForwardHealth Update Summary is posted to the ForwardHealth Portal on a monthly basis and contains an overview of Updates published that month.
+Providers with a ForwardHealth Portal account are notified through their Portal message box when the Update Summary is available on the Portal.